Superstition keeps Kashmir's tribal women from accessing birth control | DW | 01.03.2021

 "Tribal people consider family planning as anti-faith, the other is that the tribal people live a migratory lifestyle and they have to walk with their cattle.
 They prefer more children means more human resources to take care of the cattle," Rahi told DW.

-He added that families with more children are considered as stronger and better respected in the community.
+He added that families with more children are considered stronger and better respected in the community.

 "The social setup allows and encourages more children in the community.
 The point is, women are not even allowed to think about or have an opinion about whether or not to have children."